A charming boat ride in the Venice of the North.

 Take a boat trip around the sparkling waterways of Giethoorn, a tiny village in the eastern part of the Netherlands.
 Known for its whimsical vistas, stunning naturescapes and cute cottages, Giethoorn makes for a magical day out.
 Fun fact: the town of 2,600 residents also achieved a coveted spot on Monopoly’s 80th birthday edition board.
 After spending a day in Giethoorn, it won’t take you long to figure out why.

 Giethoorn is a historic little town in the Netherlands nestled amongst a never-ending series of canals and waterways.
 The only way to navigate most of the town is by boat.
-In fact, the postman still delivers mail to local residents by punt to this day.
+In fact, the postman still delivers mail to local residents by boat to this day.
 As the main cog in Overijssel’s canal system, Giethoorn – just like capital city Amsterdam – has earned the moniker ‘Venice of the North’.
 And just like Venice, you can tour the canals with a seasoned guide.

 Enjoy the views of quaint thatched-roof cottages as you gently glide along Giethoorn’s picturesque canals.
 Departing from Restaurant De Rietstulp, a one-hour boat trip offers sweeping panoramas of Giethoorn’s historical village and Lake Bovenwijde.
 A skipper provides insight into the town’s history, and reveals hidden secrets in an hour of laid-back sightseeing.
 Cruising the canals of Venice of the Netherlands is a beautiful way to discover Giethoorn.